jbkim1999/lets_move/README.md

 ## Hackathon Details

 This project was developed as part of SUI Hackathon held on 2023/06/03.
-The theme of the hackathon was .
+The theme of the hackathon was "Working demo of Sui specific feature".

 ## About The Project